Innovation by Design Thinking @ NTNU

 Will I be working on real-life challenges?

 Yes.
 A major part of TMM4220 will be based on addressing real-life Design Challenges.
 These Challenges will be tackled in teams and will cover a wide range of areas, including Mechanical Engineering, Product Development, Service Innovation, Business Model Innovation, and Process/Systems Innovation.
-We will introduce these Design Challenges, so that you can choose to join one, between Module 1 and 2.

 How will I be graded?